xfacta/Automotive-LCD-Fuel-Temperature-for-Arduino/README.md

   - approx 8ohm to 80ohm in 45 litre tank
   - needs some input circuitry to give a good usable voltage swing

-- Can use one analog pin for all headlight input via resistor ladder
-  - commented out, but can be used if required
-  - Parkers = 1.8v , Low Beam = 2.7v , High Beam = 4.2v

 ![Fuel-Temp](https://user-images.githubusercontent.com/41600026/235334865-11315358-4a72-44a8-93c0-82f2b89d5b6b.PNG)